Hardtack Teak

 HARDTACK-Teak was an exoatmospheric high altitude nuclear weapon test performed during Operation Newsreel.
 It was launched from Johnston Atoll on a Redstone missile.
 On 1 August 1958, the 3.88 MtonTNT shot detonated at an altitude of 76.8 km.

 Along with HARDTACK-Orange it was one of the two largest high-altitude nuclear explosions.

+Wernher von Braun, who led the development of the Redstone missile, was a witness at the test aboard the USS Boxer.

 Planning

 The 3.8-megaton detonation was planned to occur at an altitude of 250000 ft above a point approximately 6 mi south of Johnston Island.
 However, due to a programming failure, it burst directly above the island at the desired altitude, making the island the effective ground zero.
 This brought the explosion 2000 ft nearer the launch site control and analysis crews than intended.

 The Teak test was originally planned to be launched from Bikini Atoll, but Lewis Strauss, chairman of the United States Atomic Energy Commission opposed the test because of fears that the flash from the nighttime detonation might blind Islanders who were living on nearby atolls.
 He finally agreed to approve the high-altitude test on the condition that the launch point be moved from Bikini Atoll to the more remote site at Johnston Island.

 According to the United States Defense Nuclear Agency report (DNA6038F) on Operation Hardtack I: